HomeAmericasInterviewWith Kathak & Opera Antara Bhardwaj is Bridging Worlds

 By MANISHA KOSHY

 SAN JOSE, CA – Antara Bhardwaj, a dynamic Kathak artist and filmmaker, is being innovative in the world of opera by blending the classical Indian dance form with Western operatic traditions.
 As the founder of Antara Asthaayi Dance and a passionate advocate for cultural fusion, Bhardwaj’s innovative choreography is transforming how dance is perceived on the opera stage.
-Her recent collaboration with Opera San José’s production of The Magic Flute which is now playing, showcases her bold vision and creative approach.
+Her recent collaboration with Opera San José’s production of The Marriage of Figaro which is now playing, showcases her bold vision and creative approach.

 Bhardwaj’s journey into opera began in 2016 when she worked with EnActe Arts on The Conference of the Birds.
-This initial foray into the operatic world set the stage for her current role as choreographer and cultural consultant for The Magic Flute.
+This initial foray into the operatic world set the stage for her current role as choreographer of The Magic Flute.
 “Working with traditional dance forms for the first time in opera was a transformative experience,” she told India-West in a recent interview.
 This partnership has allowed Bhardwaj to explore new artistic possibilities and bridge the gap between different cultural worlds.

 Throughout the opera, Bhardwaj brings to life the birds, animals, and mystical creatures that populate The Magic Flute’s fantastical world.
 “I aimed to create a dynamic fusion of Kathak with the Western classical style,” she says, emphasizing the importance of merging traditions to create something fresh and exciting visually.